• Skip to primary navigation

 These ideas are all suited to classrooms, homeschool groups, parties and rainy afternoons, too.

-Seed Gift #1 – Saved Seeds
+Seed Gifts #1 – Saved Seeds

 Some of my most treasured seeds have come from friends sending part of their precious stash.
 A favorite aunt has sent me wildflowers from Southern states.
 My friend Kathie at Homespun Seasonal Living has sent me herb seeds from her gardens in the northern US.
 Another friend, Angi, from Schneider Peeps sends me citrus at Christmas time and I’ve saved small bundles of her Meyer Lemon seeds over the years.